ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 ### Cleanup

 After the test stage the Azure virtual machine and Azure Pipelines environment are no longer needed so we can remove them.
-We're using the `AzureCLI` task again.
+We're using the [Azure CLI task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-cli?view=azure-devops) again.
 Here's the start of the third stage.

 ```yaml
 - stage: Cleanup